fady17/chain-ai/README.md

 pip install chain-ai[all]
 ```
 Quick Start
-Here is the simplest possible RAG pipeline with Mini-Chain:
+Here is the simplest possible RAG pipeline with chain:
 ```bash
 pip install chain-ai[local]